celery/celery/docs/configuration.rst

 ~~~~~~~~~~~~~
 .. versionadded:: 4.0

 Charset for outgoing emails.
-Default is "us-ascii".
+Default is "utf-8".

 .. _conf-example-error-mail-config: